-The International Management concentration is intended to provide students with a comprehensive overview of the principal topics and issues in international business.
+The international management concentration will provide you with a comprehensive overview of the principal topics and issues in international business.

-The University at Buffalo, and particularly the School of Management, serves a large number of international graduate students from every corner of the world.
-Students who entered the MBA program in the fall of 2007 originated from such diverse places as China, Colombia, Fiji, Honduras, Germany, India, Indonesia, Montenegro, Taiwan and Turkey.
-Approximately one-third of each entering MBA class is composed of international students.
-This creates an extremely rich environment for all students interested in expanding their knowledge of political, economic, legal and social factors that impact international business.
+The School of Management serves a large number of international graduate students from every corner of the world.
+Students come from such diverse places as China, Colombia, Fiji, Honduras, Germany, India, Indonesia, Montenegro, Taiwan and Turkey.
+Approximately one-third of each entering MBA class is composed of international students, creating a rich environment for all students interested in expanding their knowledge of political, economic, legal and social factors that impact international business.

-Students who want to study or experience the international world of business are provided with opportunities through our international practicum program.
+If you wish to study or experience the international world of business, you can do so through our international practicum program.
 Students can be placed in paid corporate internships with multinational companies in countries like Argentina, China, Belgium, Brazil, Germany and Malaysia.
 These internships provide students who desire a career in international business, either in the U.S. or overseas, with a competitive advantage in the global job market.

 The International Business Association is an active student organization that was established for international students and those students interested in pursuing a career in international management.
 The club sponsors speakers and informational slide shows, which allow students to gain insight into both the practical issues of operating a global business and the many cultural differences that exist between countries.
 In addition, their cultural dinners, held in restaurants offering authentic international cuisine, are popular social events among all MBA students.